bjpeterdelacruz/hpc-benchmarks/README.markdown

 # HPC Benchmarks Suite

-Type 'make' to update the executables before running each script.
+Type `make` to update the executables before running each script.

 ## How to run each script